Lemons, Lavender, & Laundry

 • Cleaning Cloth or Sponge

-Place your measuring cup, with the added vinegar and water, in the microwave and heat on high for 5 minutes.
+Place your measuring cup (with the vinegar, water, and lemon/toothpick) into the microwave and heat on high for 5 minutes.

-Once the timer beeps, keep the door closed for an additional 5 minutes to allow the steam to really work.
-Open the microwave and carefully remove the water/vinegar mixture.
-(This will be extremely hot, so use a oven mitt!)
+Once the timer goes off, keep the door closed for an additional 5 minutes to allow the steam to really work.
+Open the microwave and carefully remove the liquid measuring cup.
+It will be hot, so use an oven mitt.

 That’s it… you’re done cleaning the microwave!